jer-irl/bibliophile/README.md

 ### Known Bugs

-- After several word entries, tile selection gets laggy
+- ~~After several word entries, tile selection gets laggy~~
+- Randomly kills most of the tiles on the screen, exception with tileStatus undefined

 ### Pedantry Wishlist